FurkanGozukara/Stable-Diffusion/Tutorials/Deep-Voice-Clone-Tutorial-Tortoise-TTS.md

 After installation double click "Start DLAS.cmd" file and it will open the GUI interface

-Follow the steps I have shown in the video to start training
+Follow the steps I have shown in the video to start training.

+I have explaine

+* What does each step work
+* Batch size effect on 1 epoch
+* How total number of epochs calculated based on your batch size and number of training elements and total number of your set steps
+* How to analyze and see loss value over time with a custom script and many more

+I have even shown how you can continue training by using your last checkpoint.

 ### Part 3, generating cloned voice via tortoise-tts-fast